springernature/frontend-toolkits/toolkits/nature/packages/nature-header/README.md

 In the oscar-sites-nature application, the color of the border on each journal’s header is defined from Pubserv.
 It will override the Header’s default black border.

+### Header logo

+In the oscar-sites-nature application, some journals will have a compact variant of their logo shown at narrower viewports and swapped with another variant at wider viewports.
+An example of this is observable in [Nature Cardiovascular Research](https://www.nature.com/natcardiovascres/) journal's header.

 ### Header expander

 The Header’s JavaScript file uses the following from `brand-context`: